Features

 A story in yesterday's Kitchener-Waterloo Record explains

-that Ontario plans to freeze
+Ontario plans to freeze

 public sector wages for two years to help ease its $19-billion deficit but the